mvolkmann/blog/src/hyperscript.md

 {% aTargetBlank "https://en.wikipedia.org/wiki/HyperTalk", "HyperTalk" %}
 language which was used in Apple's
 {% aTargetBlank "https://en.wikipedia.org/wiki/HyperCard", "HyperCard" %}.
-Like HyperTalk, \_hypertalk uses an English-like syntax.
+Like HyperTalk, \_hyperscript uses an English-like syntax.
+It emphasizes readability, but may feel more difficult write at first because the syntax is quite different from typical programming languages.

 \_hyperscript is similar to {% aTargetBlank "https://alpinejs.dev", "Alpine" %}
 and {% aTargetBlank "https://htmx.org", "HTMX" %}
 in that they add attributes to HTML.
 But hyperscript only adds one attribute, the underscore.

+Placing code on HTML elements favors locality of behavior over separation of concerns much like
+{% aTargetBlank "https://tailwindcss.com", "Tailwind" %}, Alpine, and HTMX.

 \_hyperscript was created by Carson Gross who also created
 {% aTargetBlank "https://htmx.org", "HTMX" %}.